h2oai/h2o-3/h2o-docs/src/product/Flow.rst

    :alt: Flow - Parse options

 The read-only **Sources** field shows the file path for the imported data selected for parsing.
-The **ID** contains the auto-generated name for the parsed data (by default, the file name of the imported file with ``.hex`` as the file extension).
+The **ID** contains the auto-generated name for the parsed data (by default, the file name of the imported file uses ``.hex`` as the file extension).
 Use the default name or enter a custom name in this field.

 1. Select the parser type (if necessary) from the drop-down **Parser** list.
 For most data parsing, H2O automatically recognizes the data type, so the default settings typically do not need to be changed.
 The following options are available: